 Paper Airplane Game

-The goal of the paper airplane game is to fold as many airplanes as possible in a given timeframe, but only one person can make a fold at a time.
+The objective is to fold as many airplanes as possible in a given timeframe, with one constraint: only one person can make a fold at a time.
+The team runs timed iterations with a short retrospective between each one, so they can spot waste and improve the flow round after round.

 Paper Airplane game rules

-- The airplanes folded must be of the same design and quality.
+- Every airplane must meet the same design and quality standard.

-- Only one person can fold at any one time.
-Others can do other things as needed for their design.
+- Only one person can fold at any one time; the rest of the team supports as needed.

 - Where did you notice you were waiting (waste)?